benjmor/CVFL/cvfl_bylaws.md

-# By-Laws of the Capitol Valley Forensic League
+# By-Laws of the Capitol Valley Forensics League

 ## Article I: Finance